ryanpig/mal-tournament/README.md

 1. RandomGame w/ 2 players 2 actions in Softmax v.s.
 FictitiousPlay algorithm: `./mal -g RandomGame -a 2 -p 2 -s 6 -e 8`
 2. Run the tournament w/ all algorithms in a 2-player game w/ 3000 iterations `./mal -o true -r 3000`
-3. Run the tournament w/ all algorithm paris in all game types `./mal -q true`
+3. Run the tournament w/ all algorithm pairs in all game types `./mal -q true`

 ## Command line flags